 Do you feel it is an accurate reflection of what families in your area spend on food?

-Knowing our family’s food budget falls below the thrifty level, while we maintain a healthful diet is encouraging.
+Knowing our family’s food budget falls below the thrifty level, while we maintain a generally healthful diet is encouraging.

 Just for transparency’s sake, I wasn’t paid to mention either of these resources, I just thought they might come in handy for some families.
-I know the food pyramid is far from a perfect nutritional guideline, but it is a drastic improvement for many Americans.
 Remember, here at Home Ec 101 we’re all about meeting people wherever they are on their nutritional journey.
 Any step in the right direction is progress.